 Step 4: Submit Your Application

-You can apply for Malta residence through:
+You can apply for residence in Malta by:

-- The official Maltese government portal.
+- The Maltese government official website.

 Step 5: Wait for Approval

-Step 6: Receive Your Residence Card
+Step 6: Receive Your Residence Card Now

-Additional Considerations for Malta Residents
+Further Considerations for Residents of Malta

 Residency Requirements